shivani-tomar/Inresting_facts/Scientific_facts/facts.md

 Sun is 330330 times bigger than earth and earth have a radius of 6400km.
 That means sun's perimeter is about 13276623360 km.

-The distance between Sun and Earth is 15 X 10^9 km.
+The distance between Sun and Earth is 15 X 10^7 km (15 crore).

 Mercuray is the smallest and hottest planet of our solar system.